 As a trainee in operating department practice at Edge Hill University, you will have access to some of the best facilities for health undergraduates in the UK, including leading edge clinical skills simulation facilities.
-You will graduate eligible to apply to the Health Professions Council for registration as an Operating Department Practitioner.
+You will graduate eligible to apply to the Health & Care Professions Council for registration as an Operating Department Practitioner.

 You can choose to study this degree at either our Ormskirk campus or our Manchester city centre campus.
 For students studying at Ormskirk, there are clinical placements available across Merseyside.
 For students studying at Manchester, clinical placements are available throughout Greater Manchester and East Cheshire.
 We will endeavour, where possible, to place you in a trust near to where you live.

 Edge Hill is also bucking the national trend and has seen applications to study increase five-fold in the past 10 years.